 60 minutes $95.00

-Samantha Garvey began her harp studies with Jessica Siegel at the age of 4 until the age of 18.
+Samantha Mulgrew began her harp studies with Jessica Siegel at the age of 4 until the age of 18.
 Subsequent teachers have included Karen Thielan and Alice Giles.
 She attended Diablo Valley Community College and San Jose State University.
-Samantha currently teaches the harp in the South Bay and at Harps Etc. She performs extensively throughout the Bay Area with several orchestras and as a soloist at business and social events.
+Samantha currently teaches the harp at Harps Etc. and all over the bay area.
+She performs extensively throughout the Bay Area with several orchestras and as a soloist at business and social events.
 Samantha also has extensive training in both modern and classical styles.

 Alice Chalifoux prizewinner Jennifer R. Ellis has performed over forty premieres, published in the American Harp Journal and Harp Column, has toured as a chamber musician and concerto soloist, and is an in-demand clinician who has given workshops at institutions ranging from San Francisco Conservatory to Interlochen Arts Academy.
 From kinesthetic music education to ergonomics to teaching for diverse learning needs, she is dedicated to innovative music pedagogy.
 After studying at Oberlin and CIM, she completed her D.M.A. at the University of Michigan in Harp Performance with a Certificate of Musicology and CRLT Graduate Teacher Certificate.